gradzka/Minesweeper/README.md

 Minesweeper game for Windows

 ##Overview
-The main aim of this project is recreating the popular game in traditional and Crash Bandicoot way.
+The main aim of this project is recreating the popular game.
+Player can choose between skins: Classic, Grayed, Crash Bandicoot and Super Mario.

 ##Description
 The foundation of this project is game_board class.
-It provides e.g. rand_mines() method, which fills the proper matrix with radomly placed mines, neighbours_mines(), which changes neighbouring mines with proper value in fields matrix, where one field has flags: value, flagged, discovered.
+It provides e.g. rand_mines() method, which fills the proper matrix with radomly placed mines, neighbours_mines(), which changes neighbouring mines with proper value in fields matrix, where one field has flags: value, flagged, discovered, last_clicked.

 One of the most interesting points is check_neighbours(...) procedure, which check the value of neighbouring fields using recursion.
 What is more, subclassing is used.

+To speed up game for large boards, omp was used.

 ##Tools
 - Microsoft Visual Studio 2013
 - WinAPI

-##How to run

-##How to compile
-You can use Microsoft Visual Studio to open the project and compiled it.

 ##Attributions
 - http://stackoverflow.com/questions/8690619/how-to-get-screen-resolution-in-c